sorinboia/nginx-experience-azure/guide/5ingress.md

 kubectl get svc --namespace=nginx-ingress

 Output:
-NAME                      TYPE           CLUSTER-IP      EXTERNAL-IP                                                                 PORT(S)                      AGE dashboard-nginx-ingress   LoadBalancer   172.20.36.60    aeb592ad4011544219c0bc49581baa13-421891138.eu-central-1.elb.amazonaws.com   80:32044/TCP                 11m
+NAME                      TYPE           CLUSTER-IP     EXTERNAL-IP     PORT(S)                      AGE dashboard-nginx-ingress   LoadBalancer   10.0.147.48    52.151.75.25    80:31678/TCP                 44m
-nginx-ingress             LoadBalancer   172.20.14.206   ab21b88fec1f445d98c79398abc2cd5d-961716132.eu-central-1.elb.amazonaws.com   80:30284/TCP,443:31110/TCP   5h35m
+nginx-ingress             LoadBalancer   10.0.144.182   51.11.145.113   80:31522/TCP,443:30718/TCP   114m
 </pre>

-Note the EXTERNAL-IP of the "dashboard-nginx-ingress".
-This is the hostname that we are going to use in order to view the Nginx Dashboard.
+Note you will need to replace in the hostname the value of the random generated number
-Browse to the following location and verify you can see the dashboard: `http://<DASHBOARD-EXTERNAL-IP>/dashboard.html`
+Browse to the following location and verify you can see the Nginx dashboard: `http://dashboard-<RANDOM GENERATED NUMBER>.uksouth.cloudapp.azure.com/dashboard.html`

-Note the EXTERNAL-IP of the "nginx-ingress".
+Browse to the following location and verify that you receive a 404 status code: `http://arcadia-<RANDOM GENERATED NUMBER>.uksouth.cloudapp.azure.com/`
 This is the hostname that we are going to use in order to publish the Arcadia web application.
-Browse to the following location and verify that you receive a 404 status code: `http://<INGRESS-EXTERNAL-IP>/`

 :warning: Please note that it might take some time for the DNS names to become available.